Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 Practically, this means that the ValueSets elements `.id`, `.url`, `.name`, `.title` and `.description` and the file name are translated.
 These changes are not recorded in the changelog files.

 ##  ElementDefinition <a name="ElementDefinintion"></a>
 Logical models and FHIR profiles are represented using [StructureDefinition resources](https://www.hl7.org/fhir/R4/structuredefinition.html).
 Every StructureDefinition has 1..* elements of the [ElementDefinition type](https://www.hl7.org/fhir/R4/elementdefinition.html#ElementDefinition).
 One element describes exactly one concept.
 Every zib and CBB concept is mapped and described by an ElementDefinition.

 ### Usage of DefinitionCodes <a name="DefinitionCodes"></a>
 For some concepts within a zib, a DefinitionCode is assigned.
 A DefinitionCode matches with the meaning of a concept.
 The export of zibs to FHIR logical models rightfully maps the DefinitionCode to `ElementDefinition.code`.

-However, for the CBB's we have decided to not take over these DefintionCodes because they are often not well suited or outdated.
-Furthermore, they are not of much value inside profiles because the element's definition provides sufficient meaning: the semantics of concepts are made clear by their definition and when mapped to FHIR resources, they are backed up by those definitions.
+However, for the CBBs, we have decided not to take over these DefintionCodes because they are often not well suited or outdated.
+Furthermore, they are not of much value inside profiles because the element's definition provides sufficient meaning: the semantics of concepts are made clear by their definition, and when mapped to FHIR resources, they are backed up by those definitions.

 ### Usage of zib concept examples <a name="ZibConceptExamples"></a>
 For some concepts within a zib, examples are available in the export to FHIR logical models.
 These are mapped to `ElementDefinition.example`.

-However, the quality of these examples is poor which is likely the result of storage as free text per concept within ART-DECOR.
-The `ElementDefinition.example` should ideally be using the concept's datatype.
+The `ElementDefinition.example` should use the concept's datatype.
+However, the quality of these examples is poor, which is likely the result of storage as free text per concept within ART-DECOR.
 Often the example value of a coded concept is mapped to a `CodeableConcept.text` with the concept's DefinitionCode to `CodeadbleConcept.coding.` This might be very confusing for the readers as this does not represent how such a concept will be exchanged.
-Therefore, `ElementDefinition.example` is not used with the pre-populated values for the zib export.
+Therefore, the `ElementDefinition.example` is not used with the pre-populated values for the zib export.

 ### Examples <a name="Examples"></a>
 Examples are a vital part of any specification as they will allow the reader to easier understand the expectations.
 Every logical model and profile shall have at least one example.
 Logical models examples are functional in nature: they provide examples of what kind of information belongs to a CBB in a non-technical format.
 FHIR profile examples are technical in nature.
 The logical model examples are primarily aimed at researchers and non-technical people.
-They provide an example of how a CBB  is initialized in the FHIR standard, in XML or JSON format, that conforms to the FHIR-profile for the respective CBB.
+They provide an example of how a CBB  is initialized in the FHIR standard, in XML or JSON format, conforming to the FHIR-profile for the respective CBB.
 These examples are aimed at developers and implementers of the technical specifications.

 #### Logical mdel examples <a name="LogicalModelExamples"></a>
 Examples of logical models are not conformant to FHIR, and are therefore not represented in XML or JSON.
 Examples are provided in  table format in a seperate markdown file.
 The file has the same name as the CBB logical model but ends with `.example.md.` For example `HdBe-BodyHeight.xml` <-> `HdBe-BodyHeight.example.md`.
 The following conventions exist:
-- For elements that represent a quantity also provide the unit.
+- For elements that represent a quantity, also provide the unit.
 - For elements that hold coded values: provide a code, the preferred display name and the CodeSystem.
 This format is used: '[code] - [display name] ([CodeSysem]).

 *Example*: